inikulin/publish-please/README.md

  - Checks that git tag matches version specified in the `package.json`.
  - Checks that there are no uncommitted changes in the working tree.
  - Checks that there are no untracked files in the working tree.
+ - Checks that there are no know security vulnerabilities in your `pacakge.json` by running [nsp](https://nodesecurity.io/tools).
  - Can force usage of the [npm publish tag](https://docs.npmjs.com/cli/publish).
  - Provides release summary and asks for the confirmation.
  - Can be configured via `.publishrc` file.